0robustus1/checkin/README.md

   Starts a so-called recording session.
 The current time will be stored.
 This way you can dynamically allocate the worked time, by just checking in at the beginning (and end), of your work.
 Works in conjunction with `stop`.
+  Issuing the `start` command again will provide you with the current state.
 - `stop`
   Stops a running recording session.
 The current time will be stored as the end of the timeslot.
 You will be askes for confirmation.
 Confirmation can be provided by either entering "y" or "yes". "n" and "no" will deny storage and the timeslot will be *lost*.
+- `report`
+  Will report the status for the current month (see `-s` in commandline mode).
+If a start/stop cycle is running it will report on that as well.

 ## Things to be done